brunonlinespace/rico-plus/README.md

 Rico Plus is designed for people who want Ricopad's rich-text editing in a larger, persistent workspace.
 A workspace is an ordinary folder containing RTF documents and subfolders; Rico Plus does not introduce a private document format or require documents to be imported into a database.

 Only the active workspace is scanned and watched.
 Files opened from outside that workspace can be edited as external sessions without being copied into it.

+Ricopad is the spiritual successor of the defunct Microsoft Wordpad but for Linux, with a modern interface.

 ## Highlights